-Pupils with emotional and social needs because of their special educational needs will be supported to enable them to develop and mature appropriately.
-For some pupils with the most need for help in this area we can also provide referral to external agencies e.g. CAMHS.
+Pupils with emotional and social needs because of their special educational needs will be supported to enable them to develop appropriate strategies to support their emotional wellbeing.
+For some pupils with the most need for help in this area we can also provide referral to external agencies e.g. CAMHS (Child and Adolescent Mental Health Service).

-Pupils and parents can share their views on special needs provision via our annual questionnaires or by speaking to school staff.
+Pupils and parents can share their views on special needs provision via annual questionnaires or by speaking to school staff.
+Pupils are regularly consulted through pupil voice activities.
+Child and parent views are actively sought when developing learning support plans and for annual reviews.

-Nationally, children with SEND are more likely to be victims of bullying and we would deal with this in accordance with our Behaviour, Anti-Bullying and Exclusions Policy.
+Nationally, children with SEND are more likely to be victims of bullying.
+This is dealt with in accordance with our Behaviour, Anti-Bullying and Exclusions Policy.